 We elected to be taxed as a real estate investment trust for U.S. federal income tax purposes ("REIT") beginning with our 2015 taxable year.
-As of June 30, 2021, our REIT structure included all of our data center operations in the U.S., Canada (with the exception of two data centers), Mexico, Japan, Singapore and EMEA (with the exception of the data centers in Bulgaria, and the United Arab Emirates, and a data center in Ireland and in the Netherlands).
+As of September 30, 2021, our REIT structure included all of our data center operations in the U.S., Canada (with the exception of two data centers), Mexico, Japan, Singapore and the majority of our data centers in EMEA.
 Our data center operations in other jurisdictions are operated as taxable REIT subsidiaries ("TRSs").
 We included our share of the assets in the EMEA and Asia-Pacific Joint Ventures in our REIT structure.